With Symantec Endpoint Protection Network Threat Protection installed, Windows 7 and later indicates that the Windows Firewall is still on

 You install Symantec Endpoint Protection (SEP) with Network Threat Protection (NTP) on a computer that runs Windows 7 or later.
 When you open the Windows Firewall control panel, notice that it displays the following message: "These settings are being managed by vendor application Symantec Endpoint Protection."
 If you click Advanced Settings, the Windows firewall appears to be on.
 However, rules within the Windows firewall are not actually applied.

-This behavior differs from that in Windows XP, as in XP the Windows firewall is explicitly off.
+This behavior differs from Windows XP or Windows Server 2003, which displays the Windows Firewall as explicitly off.

-The behavior of Windows 7 with regards to third party firewalls (such as SEP's NTP) differs slightly to previous versions of Windows.
-In Windows 7, Microsoft changed he Security Center to Action Center.
-In the Action Center, a more universal interface was created for protection technology (Firewall, Antivirus, etc).
+The behavior of Windows 7 and later with regards to third-party firewalls like the Symantec Endpoint Protection firewall differs slightly to previous versions of Windows.
+As of Windows 7, Microsoft changed the Security Center to Action Center.
+In the Action Center, a more universal interface was created for protection technologies, such as firewall and antivirus.

-This is expected behavior, and both SEP 11.0 and the Windows 7 firewall are working as intended.
-Windows Firewall is indeed turned off when SEP NTP is enabled, indicated by the Installed Firewall list, as well as the General Firewall status section indicating that firewall rules are being managed by SEP.
+This is expected behavior, and both Symantec Endpoint Protection and the Windows Firewall are working as intended.
+For Windows 7 and later, installing Symantec Endpoint Protection with Network Threat Protection and enabling the firewall turns off the Windows Firewall.
+You can confirm this status in the Installed Firewall list, as well as in the General Firewall status section, which indicates that the firewall rules are being managed by Symantec Endpoint Protection.

-If both firewalls are active at the same time the Action Center will show a warning: "Windows Firewall and Symantec Endpoint Protection both report that they are turned on.
+If both firewalls display a status of On, the Action Center shows the following warning: "Windows Firewall and Symantec Endpoint Protection both report that they are turned on.
 Note: Two or more firewalls running at the same time can cause conflicts with each other."

 Article URL http://www.symantec.com/docs/TECH123729